jaypeelaurence/barbooks_assessment/README.md

 #### FOR IMPROVEMENTS
 To improve the styling for forms especially on the select form.

 To improve the API backend route and architecture.

+To improve the unit testing for the components